Skip to content

 • Providing training/seminars.

+The Service operates a scheme known as Made in Devon which offers branding and promotional opportunities to businesses who satisfy scheme membership criteria.
+There are currently 11 food and drink businesses based in Devon that are members of this scheme.
 Qualified food officers provide a specialist consultancy service to auditors of the scheme which focuses on business compliance and authenticity of food origin claims.
 As part of the application process businesses receive tailored advice and support and each application will involve approximately 10 hours of a competent officer’s time.

 Primary Authority scheme